 We have a strong commitment to the local community and local artists.
 It might be helpful to explain our approach to public art along the Downtown Greenway and the process by which artists are selected.

-We are installing four types of public art along the Greenway: artistic bike racks, neighborhood benches created by artists in collaboration with adjacent neighborhoods (12 total), special pieces funded by grants or donors that mark significant historical areas around the trail, and four large cornerstone pieces with themes around tradition, motion, innovation, and freedom.
+We are installing four types of public art along the greenway: artistic bike racks, neighborhood benches created by artists in collaboration with adjacent neighborhoods (12 total), special pieces funded by grants or donors that mark significant historical areas around the trail, and four large cornerstone pieces with themes around tradition, motion, innovation, and freedom.

-We have a huge talent pool in this community, and we always encourage local participation.
+We have a huge talent pool in this community and we always encourage local participation.
 We have a thoughtful process that places our exceptional local and regional talent as a top priority, while still expanding the breadth of artistic experience for our community with the four cornerstone pieces, which invite new concepts and approaches from a broader perspective.

-The City of Greensboro owns the Downtown Greenway, and the Parks & Recreation Department is responsible for its maintenance.
+The City of Greensboro owns the Downtown Greenway and the Parks & Recreation Department is responsible for its maintenance.

-What about security on the Downtown Greenway?
+What about security on the Greenway?

 Security and safety are important considerations as we plan, build, and use the Downtown Greenway.